victorojetokun24/Alt-School-CloudEngineering-LAMP-PROJECT/documentation.md

 This guide provides detailed instructions for deploying a Laravel web application on a remote Ubuntu server acting as a slave to a master server.
 The master server manages the deployment process, while the slave server hosts the Laravel application.
 We'll use a combination of bash script and Ansible playbook for the deployment.
 **Prerequisites:**
 1. Virtual machine/box and vagrant installed
-1. Master server and remote slave server configured and deployed via vagrant
+1. Master server (ubuntu) and remote slave server (ubuntu) configured and deployed via vagrant
+1. Provisioning of ansible in the vagrant file
 1. Laravel application codebase stored in a Git repository
 1. SSH access to both the master and slave servers

+**The Following are the steps taken to complete the deployment process:**

 ### Vagrant master vagrantfile
 ---